 Eli Clifton is a Senior Advisor at the Quincy Institute and Investigative Journalist at Large for Responsible Statecraft.
 Eli focuses on money in politics and U.S. foreign policy.
 He previously reported for the American Independent New Network, ThinkProgress, and Inter Press Service.
 Clifton is co-author of the Center for American Progress’s report Fear Inc.: The Roots Of the Islamophobia Network In America.
 Eli has been a fellow at The Nation Institute and the Type Media Center.
 His work has appeared on PBS/Frontline’s Tehran bureau, The Intercept, the South China Morning Post, Right Web, LobeLog, Salon, Huffington Post, the Daily Beast, Slate, Gawker, and ForeignPolicy.com.
 Eli holds a bachelor’s degree from Bates College and a master’s degree in international political economy from the London School of Economics.
 You can follow him on Twitter @EliClifton.

-Sam Fraser is a communications associate at the Quincy Institute for Responsible Statecraft.
+Sam Fraser is an assistant editor at Responsible Statecraft and communications associate at the Quincy Institute for Responsible Statecraft.
 He holds a B.A. in International Relations from Claremont McKenna College.
 His studies there focused on U.S. foreign policy and Latin America, and he has conducted field research on human rights and transitional justice in Argentina.
 He has also studied the issue of impunity for U.S. foreign policy officials for his undergraduate thesis entitled “The Catastrophe Artists: Understanding America’s Unaccountable Foreign Policy Elite.”
 You can follow him on Twitter @SxmFrxser.

 Submissions should generally reflect Responsible Statecraft’s mission and be presented most often within the context of the immediate news cycle.
 They should also offer a unique viewpoint; present a novel, unconventional, or contrarian argument; and/or introduce previously unreported or underreported and compelling information.
 Articles on Responsible Statecraft range from 400- to 500-word rapid-response pieces to commentary and analyses of the 800- to 1,200-word range, although, in some circumstances, essays may exceed that limit.